 As communication, knowledge enabling, learning and information sharing are very personal issues, individuals are the bastion of the knowledge and information space.
-People need to be given opportunities to increase the knowledge, learn more skills and share their ideas and intelligence.
+People need to be given opportunities to increase their knowledge, learn more skills and share their ideas and intelligence.
 Basic information skills and ICT skill proficiencies have been embraced as an essential third set of skills alongside literacy and numeracy for everyone.
-However different generations of clients as well as employees may have preferred choices in technology and service delivery.

-Knowledge management workers also need special skills to identify and share their knowledge sources as well as unlock the key to ensure that knowledge and information is shared amongst others.
-This is no mean feat and Skyrme (1998) has identified the knowledge and skills required of knowledge management workers as follows:
+Knowledge management workers also need special skills to identify and share their knowledge sources as well as unlock the vault to ensure that knowledge and information are shared amongst others.
+This is no mean feat, and Skyrme (1998) has identified the knowledge and skills required of knowledge management workers:

-- Technical skills information (resources) management, information technology skills; - Business knowledge industry, markets, customers, competitors, and general business context;

-- Interpersonal skills networking, listening, interpreting, challenging, teamwork, communication; - Management skills motivating, coaching, facilitating, influencing; - Company/organization knowledge knowledge of procedures and culture; and - Personnel characteristics integrity, confidence, openness, trust, supportive, honesty, willingness to learn.
+- technical skills information (resources) management, information technology skills; - business knowledge industry, markets, customers, competitors, and general business context; - interpersonal skills networking, listening, interpreting, challenging, teamwork, communication; - management skills motivating, coaching, facilitating, influencing; - company/organization knowledge knowledge of procedures and culture; - personnel characteristics integrity, confidence, openness, trust, supportive, honesty, willingness to learn.

-As competitive tools, knowledge, business intelligence and information should be recognized and managed as a corporate rather than an individual or work unit good or resource.
-The corporate good philosophy lessens duplication, empowers individuals and opens up the flow of knowledge, information and business intelligence rather than being the privilege of any group or individual.
+As competitive tools, knowledge, business intelligence and information should be recognized and managed as corporate rather than individual or work unit goods or resources.
+The corporate good philosophy lessens duplication, empowers individuals and opens up the flow of knowledge, information and business intelligence rather than them being the privilege of any group or individual.